nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `set-goal INDEX f/FREQUENCY`

 * Sets a goal to achieve an ideal frequency for meeting a contact
-* FriendDex will give reminders based on the frequency specified and the latest meeting the user had with that person.
+* FriendDex will set a deadline to meet the contact based on the frequency specified and the latest meeting the user had with that person.
 * Accepts the following as FREQUENCY: weekly (`w`, `week`, `weekly`), monthly (`m`, `month`, `monthly`), yearly (`y`, `year`, `yearly`), and none (`n`, `none`).
+* See [Goals](#goals) to learn more about how deadlines are calculated.

 Example:
 * `set-goal 1 f/w`, `set-goal 1 f/week` and `set-goal 1 f/weekly` will do the same thing by setting the goal to meet the person at index 1 every week.
 * `set-goal 1 f/n` and `set-goal 1 f/none` will remove the goal set with the person at the specified index.

 ### Subtracting debt: `subtract-debt`